About Crazy Horse

 In late September, the 10K hiking route opens once again for the Crazy Horse Autumn Volksmarch, giving visitors the chance to experience a woodlands ramble during the popular fall touring season in the Black Hills.

 There are many blasts throughout the year – four are special, scheduled to honor significant events.
 All blasts are subject to weather conditions.

 - June 26th: The first Crazy Horse Night Blast of the summer is held at dark the night of June 26th to commemorate the Battle of Little Big Horn and celebrate the birthday of Ruth Ziolkowski, wife of the sculptor and key figure in the enduring effort to complete the memorial.
 The spectacular ceremonial blasts light up the mountain with fireballs and specially designed pyrotechnic features.

-- July 4th: A daytime blast will take place on July 4th in honor of Independence Day at Crazy Horse Memorial.
+- July 4th: Native American Dancers and other activites will take place on July 4th in honor of Independence Day at Crazy Horse Memorial.

 - September 6th: A Crazy Horse Night Blast is held September 6th in observance of the 1887 death of Lakota leader Crazy Horse and the birthday of sculptor Korczak Ziolkowski.

-- Second Monday in October: A daytime blast takes place on Native American’s Day at Crazy Horse Memorial to honor all the tribes of North America
+- October 10th: A daytime blast takes place on Native American’s Day at Crazy Horse Memorial to honor all the tribes of North America.